vnegi10/CryptoDashApp.jl/docs/src/index.md

 - Right plot shows the daily volume (number of coins) for the selected timeframe.

 ### Cumulative + Daily return
-- Left plot shows the cumulative return that will be obtained from a given starting date
+- Left plot shows the cumulative return that will be obtained from a given starting date.

 - Right plot shows the daily return distribution.
 Green indicates an increase in price, whereas red indicates the opposite.
 Percentage share of green/red is also indicated in the legend.